DataIntellectTech/TorQ-Crypto/docs/index.md

 TorQ Crypto includes:

-- Collection of real time level 2 order book data for 13 currency pairs
+- Fullly configurable subscription to 5 Cryptocurrency exchanges
-- Full configurable subscription to 5 Cryptocurrency exchanges
+- Collection and storage  of real time level 2 order book data
 - Custom API functions for data analysis

 Once started, TorQ will collect Cryptocurrency and and push it into an in-memory real-time database.
 It will persist this data to disk every